What are Dinghy Boats?

 Sailing Dinghy

 A sailing dinghy is a small sailing boat that is typically used for recreational sailing or racing.
-It is designed to be sailed by a crew of one or two people and can be made of various materials, such as fiberglass, aluminum or even wooden dinghies.
+It is designed to be sailed by a crew of one or two people and can be made of various materials, such as fibreglass, aluminum or even wooden dinghies.

 Sailing dinghies contrast with regular boats since they are smaller, lighter, and have a single mast with a sail.
 Compared to inflatable boats, sailing dinghies require some level of skill and sailing knowledge to operate effectively, as they rely on the wind to propel them forward rather than a motor.
 They are often used for day trips and regattas, or when learning to sail.